Ensath/LightSpirits/README.md

 This program uses code from Will Usher's TwinklebearDev SDL 2.0 tutorial.
 Check it out at http://www.willusher.io/pages/sdl2/.

-Sprites for this program found on http://opengameart.org:
+Sprites and other images for this program found on http://opengameart.org:

 - The player character uses the "Margery Limited" sprite set by software_atelier.